This post covers things to do in Amsterdam during January, including family-friendly, nighttime, and free or cheap activities, all updated for 2024.

 1. Go to a Concert

-The city has a vibrant music scene all year-round, so there's always someone to see.
+Amsterdam has a vibrant music scene all year round and there's always someone to see.

-You can find all the Amsterdam concerts in January here.
+You can find even more concerts in Amsterdam here.

 2. See the City Sights on a Tour

 On days when January's temperatures are a bit too cold to explore the city on foot, you can take a hop-on hop-off bus tour.

 Stay warm while seeing a lot of the city in a short time.